chingswy/easymocap-public-doc/install/install_vis3d.md

 cd 3rdparty
 git clone https://github.com/mmatl/pyopengl.git
 python3 -m pip install ./pyopengl
+# add osmesa to environment variable
+echo "export PYOPENGL_PLATFORM=osmesa" >> ~/.zshrc
+export PYOPENGL_PLATFORM=osmesa
 ```

+{ : .warning }
+You must run `export PYOPENGL_PLATFORM=osmesa` once before you run any code.

 ## Install Open3D

+Open3D is used to perform realtime visualization and SMPL visualization with GUI.
+No need for this if you just run the fitting code.

 We test the 3D visualization tools on Open3D==0.14.1.